26 incredibly useful things to know before visiting Bali

 You can get a cheap one hour full body delight from the massage parlour on that street corner for the equivalent of $10.
 Yet, do some research and you can receive a high quality ninety-minute massage from a fully trained masseuse in a stunning location for around $30 (as we did in Ubud!).

 Nº 13 - Added taxes in restaurants and bars

 Don't be alarmed if you see an extra 21% added on to your restaurant bill.
 All restaurants and bars must charge these taxes, and although most establishments include this in the listed prices, some menus display small print to that effect, too.

 Nº 14 - Mosquitoes are everywhere

 Malaria is not a concern in Bali, but that doesn't mean mosquitoes won't be out with a vengeance.
 At dusk especially, take care to apply insect repellent and cover up, especially if you tend to get ravaged as much as Rachel does...

 Nº 15 - you may get 'bali belly'

-Even if you avoid the tap water, street food and salad, refuse ice in your drink and steer clear from seafood - you may still get Bali belly.
+Even if you avoid the tap water, street food and salad, refuse ice in your drink and steer clear of shellfish - you may still get Bali belly.
 You might as well just eat and drink what you want (in moderation, of course)!

 Nº 16 - Bali suits every budget